ALCC01/nodeogram/README.md

 ## Features
 * **Not a wrapper**.
 Nodeogram takes the Telegram API to the next level and allows you to create your bots while handling all the boring stuff for you
 * **Complete**.
-Nodeogram features all of the most recent API updates and it's designed to not block you from using right away the not yet implemented ones
+Nodeogram features all of the most recent API updates and is designed not to block you from using right away the not yet implemented ones
 * **Promises**.
 The entire library is promise-based
 * **Event based**.
-Nodeogram provides an event-based handling of updates, allowing you to interact more easily with message, commands, callback and line queries.
+Nodeogram provides an event-based handling of updates, allowing you to interact more easily with messages, commands, callback and inline queries.

 ## Getting started